-Expected Outcome(s): This action is targeted for low-income students.
-The District expects that all students will participate in college and career opportunities; however, because of the significantly lower rate of students who are prepared on the CCI, the District expects that their rate will increase significantly more than the average rate of all other students and continue to support the progress of low-income students.
+Expected Outcome(s): Even though these activities are being provided school-wide, the District expects that all students will participate in college and career opportunities.
+However, because of the significantly lower rate of students who are prepared on the CCI, the District expects that their rate will increase significantly more than the average rate of all other students and continue to support the progress of low-income students.
 The District plans to measure progress by analyzing: